STIXProject/stix-validator/README.md

 For a Windows installer of lxml, we recommend looking here: http://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml

+The STIX Document Validator is developed and actively tested against Python 2.7; we believe that most parts should also work with Python 2.6, however we make no guarantees.
+If you encounter an error under Python 2.6, please let us know so we can investigate whether a fix is feasible.

+The STIX Document Validator is not compatible with Python 3.

 ## Common Libxml2 Error
 Users often report an error which looks something like the following:
 ```